cris-test/temporal/README.md

 1. TODO
 1. TODO

-This begins a new tex file project using GitHub.
+*This* begins a new tex file project using GitHub.

+> This is a cite of testing.